thaitype/kubricate-website/docs/v1/guide/how-to-guides/stack-output-mode.md

     app: frontend
 ```

+File names follow the `Kind_resourceId.yml` pattern produced by the Kubricate generator, and the layout is validated by the CLI integration tests.

 **When to use resource mode:**
 - **Large-scale infrastructure** — easier to navigate and understand
 - **Granular deployments** — apply individual resources as needed